mannan1202/mananshah.xyz/src/content/post/exploring-laravel-and-inertia.md

 Balancing a full time job and family life makes it challenging to find time to explore the promising features of new technologies fully.

-However, a recent video on [youTube video](https://www.youtube.com/watch?v=hWFP9DeB7KA) by [Andrew](https://x.com/aschmelyun) about building a pizza tracker using Laravel and Inertia resonated with me instantly.
+However, a recent video on [youtube video](https://www.youtube.com/watch?v=hWFP9DeB7KA) by [Andrew](https://x.com/aschmelyun) about building a pizza tracker using Laravel and Inertia resonated with me instantly.
 So couldn't wait to try it out as soon as possible.

 I am well-acquainted with Laravel on its priniciples of convention over choice, having used since version 5.0 and often work on side projects involving it.
 Currently focusing more on frontend development, I still feel at home using Laravel for backend programming as well.